-Red Mountain Mead Hall emphasizes the aspects of warmth, coziness, and unhurried socializing that we enjoy so much.
-We welcome everyone to a relaxing day at the mead hall where there shall be a roaring fire set in a rustic hall.
+Red Mountain Tavern (formerly Mead Hall) emphasizes the aspects of warmth, coziness, and unhurried socializing that we enjoy so much.
+We welcome everyone to a relaxing day at the English tavern where there shall be a roaring fire set in a rustic hall.
 During the day there shall be assorted classes, dancing in the afternoon, and lots of time to catch up with old friends as well as make new friends.
 A delicious feast shall be served in the evening by candle light.
 Following feast we shall keep the mead hall fire and candle light lit to enjoy poetry, singing, and music by the fire.
 All guests are welcome and encouraged to perform!

 After lunch and until feast we shall enjoy an afternoon of lively and boisterous dancing (far away from the calm classes in the hall)!
 The dance master will see to your fun and entertainment, and many dances will be called.